kimgoetzke/procedural-generation-2/README.md

 - All sprites were created by myself and are available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## How to develop

+### Haven't looked at the codebase in a while or looking at it for the first time?

+- Start with the `GenerationStage` enum in conjunction with the `world_generation_system` in `GenerationPlugin` which is driving the generation process
+- The terrain/world generation which generates chunks and tiles sits in `crate::generation::world`
+- The object generation which generates paths and decorative objects places on the terrain lives in `crate::generation::object`
+- Resources used for both of the above can be found in `crate::generation::resources`
+- Structs and enums used across multiple modules sit in `crate::generation::lib`

 ### Using Nix Flakes, JetBrains RustRover & Direnv